ohnowhathaveidone/internetofsoils/index.md

 ## Project status

-We deployed an alpah version of our sensor and are currently in the process of revising the design.
+We deployed an alpha version of our sensor and are currently in the process of revising the design.
 Check back for updates!

 [Here](http://86.119.41.87:3000/dashboard/snapshot/09Tbp4CK9fNlcNbqSsvg8HvJWb97OphB) you can see a sample of the data we record.

 ## Prototype deployment

-*TODO*: add pictures!
+Click [here](./protopics.html) to see some impressions of our prototype deployment.

 ## System architecture